mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 * The blog [*off the convex path*](http://www.offconvex.org/) maintained by [Sanjeev Arora](http://www.cs.princeton.edu/~arora/), [Moritz Hardt](https://mrtz.org/), [Nisheeth Vishnoi](http://www.cs.yale.edu/homes/vishnoi/Home.html) and [Nadav Cohen](http://www.cohennadav.com/) has a great content and is constantly updated;

-* [Sébastien Bubeck](http://sbubeck.com/) also has a great blog called [ *I’m a bandit*](https://blogs.princeton.edu/imabandit/).
+* [Sébastien Bubeck](http://sbubeck.com/) also has a great blog called [*I'm a bandit*](https://blogs.princeton.edu/imabandit/).
 Additionally, his [book](http://sbubeck.com/Bubeck15.pdf) on convex optimization is an excellent reference on complexity and algorithms;

 * If you are into conic optimization, as you should, I highly suggest the [MOSEK blog](https://themosekblog.blogspot.com/);

 * I also recommend the reader to check [Fabian Pedregosa blog](http://fa.bianp.net/);

+* [Tim Vieira blog](https://timvieira.github.io/blog/index.html) is also a great source of interesting topics including optimization;

-* To be up to date with the most recent publications I would suggest the reader to check the [ArXiv Optimization and Control](https://arxiv.org/list/math.OC/recent) as well as the [*optimization-online*](http://www.optimization-online.org/) page frequently.
+* To be up to date with the most recent publications, I would suggest the reader check the [ArXiv Optimization and Control](https://arxiv.org/list/math.OC/recent) as well as the [*optimization-online*](http://www.optimization-online.org/) page frequently.